Who are we?

 We know that privacy is very important to our customers.
 As a straight talking provider we want you to understand why we need to collect personal information, how we use that information and to feel confident we’ll protect it.
 We’ve tried to set this out as simply as possible below.

 When we refer to 'personal information' in this policy we mean information that identifies you (or could do so), such as your name and address and also online identifiers like IP address.
 Where you’re a business customer, ‘personal information’ also includes information that you may provide that identifies your customers, employees or people you act on behalf of.
+It’s a good idea to make them aware of this policy so they know how we use their data too.

 What information do we collect about you and why?